Day Trip From Bangalore To Lepakshi

 The ceiling of the main temple is filled with beautiful murals and the highlight is the pier or open-air Kalyan Mantapa which is believed to be the place where Lord Shiva and Parvati were married.

-There is a total of 70 pillars and one out of them is the hanging pillar which is believed to support the entire structure of the temple.
+There are a total of 70 pillars and one of them is the hanging pillar which is believed to support the entire structure of the temple.
 We could find few curious students busy doing the paper test i.e. passing a paper under the pillar so that it slides from the base. 🙂

 ( Dress – FabAlley )